2013 ENVIROTHON TOPIC

 BACKGROUND

 The Envirothon was started in 1979 by three Pennsylvania soil and water conservation districts.
 By 1988, the idea had caught on and the first national contest was held.
 Teams from 42 states and 4 Canadian provinces competed in the 1999 Canon Envirothon held in California.
 Virginia’s program started in 1995 with 12 teams participating at the state level.
 By 1997 more than 100 teams participated statewide.
 The state contest, a day and a half event, is held in a different location each year.
 Virginia’s teams have shown great success in the Canon competition over the years.
 Virginia has placed in the top ten for the past six years.
-In 2006, Virginia’s team placed first overall out of teams from across the U.S. and Canada.
+In 2006 and 2019, Virginia’s team placed first overall out of teams from across the U.S. and Canada.